mitra42/dweb/docs/Storage and Retrieval.rst

     "title": [ "The Small Prince", "Le Petit Prince"]

 In general the fields are either defined in the :any:`Meta Data` or other sections here.

-* TODO Need to define "canonicalise" to produce a standardise, compact JSON representation as makes signing easier.

 .. productionlist::
     StructuredBlock : `JsonDict`